eyalzk/telegrad/README.md

 ### Usage
 First, create a Telegram bot using the Telegram app.
 It is very simple, just follow the steps in the dedicated section below.
+Once you have created your bot, search for it and start a conversation with it on the Telegram app.

 You can supply a `user_id` to restrict interaction with your bot only to a specific user.
 This is highly recommended.
 ( Instructions on how to find your user id provided below)